mariellemanlulu/resume/README.md

 > If you have your static website opened, refresh the page to see your changes. _Note: You may have to wait for a few minutes._

-## Principles of Technical Documention
+## Principles of Technical Documentation

 ### Why static webpages?